The gift of a calm mind

 How is this possible?

-When your mind wanders elsewhere (travels with other people's talk or is fascinated by the news story that plays on your TV screen) you miss opportunities in front of you.
-In such moments you don't hear what the person in front of you is talking.
+When your mind wanders elsewhere (travels with other people's talk or is fascinated by the news story that plays on your TV screen), you miss opportunities in front of you.
+In such moments, you don't hear what the person in front of you is talking about.

 The same equally applies in the case of daydreaming or worry.
 Your mind is occupied by your inner processes instead of being present.

-As a result of your mind being elsewhere, you simply fail to benefit from situations laid in front of you.
+As a result of your mind being elsewhere than your physical body, you simply fail to benefit from situations laid in front of you, as your inner alignment is missing.

 In nature, being present and possessing the silent ability to observe keeps us safe.
-In offices, we also need such intrapersonal skills.
+In offices, we also need such an ability, and it is based on the training of intrapersonal skills.

 Noticing demands being fully present.

 Noticing is easy when your mind is calm and well.
-However, noticing opportunities becomes impossible when you deal with your own worries, stress, anxiousness or fantasies.
+However, noticing opportunities becomes impossible when you deal with your own worries, stress, anxiousness, or lose your mind in different fantasies.

 Let's illustrate it on the physical body level – when you feel a strong toothache or a headache, you can't enjoy the sunshine, good music or sleep calmly.